SeFort/Mega-Pack-for-NEVOS/README.md

 <summary>ENG</summary>

 # What is it?
-This is a resource pack created for the Twitch streamer - N_E_V_O_S from SeFort , Mej1ch and qwezerti
+This is a resource pack created for the Twitch streamer - N_E_V_O_S from MSQStudio

 # What does it change in the game?
 This resource pack adds textures and models to items, you can get them by renaming items to a specific name (observing the syntax!)